Our curriculum follows the 2014 National Curriculum. You can read the complete curriculum on the DFE website.

 Religious Education is taught through a number of topics linked to the liturgical year and including study of other faiths.
 Planning for this subject comes from the Come and See scheme.
 This grid shows how the topics/themes run through the year and across classes.

 Class blogs (links on the class pages) will give an insight into how teaching & learning looks in class.

-We are using the Maths No Problem scheme of work but are switching to Power Maths (as part of a Trust-wide change).
+We use the Maths No Problem scheme of work but are switching to Power Maths (as part of a Trust-wide change).
 Both these schemes have been developed using the principles of how maths is so successfully taught in Singapore.
 There are some excellent videos that explain some of the thinking and methods.
 If you prefer to read about it, have a look under the ‘Our Approach’ tab on the Maths No Problem website.
 The Purbeck Maths Calculation Strategy (updated September 2015) shows examples of the progression in calculation methods.